 The population boom of recent decades touched off all sorts of political theater among lesser houses at the Klatching.
 And I fear that the current moral panic over transgender women existing in a near millennium old matriarchy is an insidious proxy for an unspoken question of power.
-Relative peace has been maintained on this world for nine hundred years, but with only one of ten royal houses elevating a female heir to the throne at any time.
+Relative peace has been maintained on this world for nine hundred years, but with only one of The Twelve royal houses elevating a female heir to the throne at any time.
 Despite the meager democratic reforms that made us an elective monarchy after we beat back the Novani, commoner houses get locked out of lawmaking for decades.
 Even centuries, for a collegeless house like my own.

 More than ever, Sibyl feels like a powderkeg ready to explode if an arsonist in the Klatching is willing to ignite it.
 And if that happens, even more people in the Constabulary will take sides.

 Tea puts a hand on my shoulder as we watch Fletcher’s ambulance drive off, and I’m jolted from one dark thought to another, remembering a time when she was injured on the job, herself.